Netconcepts: Overview

 Netconcepts China was founded in 2008 and continues to operate, with headquarters in Beijing and offices in Shanghai, Chengdu and Jinan.
 Amazon China, Huawei and eBay are among their clients.

 After acquiring Netconcepts LLC, Covario Inc. phased out use of the Netconcepts brand name.
+In 2021, Spencer relaunched Netconcepts when the name became available again.

 In 2003, Netconcepts released a report titled The State of Search Engine Cataloging, which showed 99 of the then Catalog Age 100 companies had not optimized their website for search engines.
 The other company did not have a website.
 Brian Klais, vice-president of their e-business sector, and Stephan Spencer said to Multi Channel Merchant: "the vast majority of sites analyzed had sizable chunks of their site inaccessible to search engine spiders, mostly due to search-engine-unfriendly dynamic URLs and navigation based on Java, JavaScript, or Flash."

 White paper

 Netconcepts released a white paper in 2006, detailing the aspect of long tail searches and the value of having them.
 The white paper says that the amount of unbranded keyword traffic is about seven million searches a month.
 A previous study showed that Google served up the most unbranded searches, 80.7%.
 Netconcepts then went into detail about how to optimize a website for long tail searches, such as changing from dynamic to static URLs so a search engine can index the page easier, rewrite title tags, and copy optimization.